Sombressoul/cogniray/README.md

 You are free to read, redistribute, and adapt the documentation for non-commercial purposes, provided that:

-* Proper attribution is given (Konstantin Bashinsky)
+* Proper attribution is given (Konstantin Bashinskiy)
 * Derivative works are shared under the same license

 ### **Code and Implementations**